SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-13-in-your-heart.md

 erroneous position by a mechanism other than reason, they cannot be dislodged therefrom by reason.

-So I usually attempt ridicule.
+So I occasionally attempt ridicule.

 Here's what's _actually_ in my heart, much like
 [the headshot previously requested]({{ site.baseurl }}/headshot).
 (Click to embiggen.)